augustobonabia/meli/api/readme.md

 * [supertest] - Provide a high-level abstraction for testing HTTP, while still allowing you to drop down to the lower-level API provided by superagent.
 * [axios] - Promise based HTTP client for the browser and node.js.
 * [nodemon] - Automatically restarts the node application when file changes in the directory are detected.
+* [sanitize-html] - provides a simple HTML sanitizer with a clear API.

 ##### Instalación
 ```